 Criminal Justice Major Turned Military & Academic Coach

 Dillon Smith '19 knows well the challenges that come with being a member of the military and a college student.
 Smith joined the Army in 2011 during his junior year of high school and has held the roles of both student and soldier since enrolling at Alfred University in the spring of 2014.
-A criminal justice grad and college student development graduate student, he now holds the title of Military & Academic Coach in our Student Affairs Division.
+A criminal justice (BA) and college student development (MSEd) graduate, Dillon founded and excelled in the role of Military & Academic Coach in our Student Affairs Division.

 If anyone is suited for the job, it is Dillon, who has thrived as a member of the US Army National Guard, attaining the rank of sergeant, and as an Alfred University student, honored in spring 2019 as one of two Marlin Miller Outstanding Senior Award recipients.